Exclusive: Alibaba plans US$5 billion bond this month amid regulatory scrutiny - sources

 Since Ma's speech, Chinese regulators have begun an antitrust probe into Alibaba and ordered fintech Ant to change its lending and other consumer finance businesses, including the creation of a holding company to meet capital requirements.

-Regulators are also reviewing Ant's equity investments in dozens of companies and considering whether to instruct the firm to divest of some, Reuters reported last month.
+Regulators are also reviewing Ant's equity investments in dozens of companies and considering whether to instruct the firm to divest some of those investments, Reuters has reported.

+"Investors will need Jack Ma to make some sort of public appearance to give them confidence for the bond to be well received," said an Asia credit analyst with a European bank, who was not authorised to speak to the media and so declined to be identified.

+"Given Alibaba's current situation they'll need to price it at a premium," the analyst said.
+"But in the long term Alibaba is still a company worth investing in."

 Alibaba's international bond offering, if finalised, would be the group's third, Refinitiv data showed.
 It sold an US$8 billion U.S. dollar bond in 2014, and a US$7 billion tranche in 2017, the data showed.

-With its latest float, Alibaba will join a slew of Asian companies that in recent months have taken advantage of cheaper borrowing costs and abundant liquidity in global markets.
+With its latest bond sale, Alibaba will join a slew of Asian companies that in recent months have taken advantage of cheaper borrowing costs and abundant liquidity in global markets.

+Companies sold was US$363.2 billion worth of U.S. dollar bonds in Asia last year, 9per cent more than a year earlier and the highest value on record, Dealogic data showed.

-The terms of the offering were not immediately known.
-Two of the people said marketing documents were likely to be available as soon as next week, and that the tenure of the bond is likely to be 10 years.
+The terms of Alibaba's offering were not immediately known.
+Two of the people said the tenure is likely to be 10 years and that marketing documents were likely to be available as soon as next week.

+One of the people involved in the deal said Alibaba wanted to use the issuance to send a message to the market that "in the light of the latest regulatory scrutiny, the firm is still doing fine and has the backing of some investors".

+LightStream Research analyst Oshadhi Kumarasiri, who publishes on the Smartkarma platform, said Alibaba has about US$10 billion worth of long-term debt due in November so it makes sense to refinance it - even if timing suggests this is about instilling confidence.

 (Reporting by Sumeet Chatterjee, Julie Zhu and Kane Wu; Additional reporting by Scott Murdoch and Anshuman Daga; Editing by Christopher Cushing)